danjohnson3141/Jekyll-Test/PATCH-&#47;posts&#47;:post_id.md

 =
 #### Parameters

-:post_id - This is passed in through the URL.
+:post_id - Integer, passed in through the URL.
+Used to declare which post is going to be updated.
 It is derived from the 'id' field on the 'posts' table.

 :title - Text, passed in through the post data.
 The title of the post.
 Limited to 255 characters.